General

 Letting drift occur undermines that effort and provides a false sense of governance.

-Because you will always need to have some people with the permissions to perform manual changes to your infrastructure, you need to make sure that they are aware of the process to either revert or backport those changes in due time.
+Because you will always need to have some people with permission to perform manual changes to your infrastructure, you need to make sure that they are aware of the process to either revert or backport those changes in due time.

 That being said, even with the most trained engineers and the best intentions, drift will happen.
 It is inevitable, so you need to make sure that you can easily and quickly detect it and possibly revert it.